Margins

 The following example shows how the actual costs are calculated.
 In this situation, two employees tracked time on a fixed price deliverable:

-Employee Cost rate employee Activity Hours spent Total costs
+Employee Cost rate employee Activity Hours spent Costs

 Mikey Johnson